How many of us have practiced suture removal in occupational or physical therapy school?? NOT I!!

 Often, hand surgeons will ask the therapist to remove sutures and sometimes the order will even say “remove sutures when ready”

 SO NOW WHAT?
+How to remove continuous sutures?
 First, we can cover the basics of sutures!

 There are two basic classifications for suture material, absorbable and non-absorbable.
 Absorbable sutures typically do not require manual removal, because the enzymes that live in the body’s tissue will digest them.
 Non-absorbable require a healthcare practitioner to remove them however sometimes they can be left in permanently for example sutures placed in tendons are typically never removed.